NFT-DAO/RFC-nft-standard/standard.md

 Retrieve valid metadata for a specific token

-As mentioned above this metadata structure allows to have either one token or multiple tokens with also different policies in a single mint transaction.
+As mentioned above, this metadata structure allows to have either one token, or multiple tokens, with different policies in a single mint transaction.
 A third party tool can then fetch the token metadata seamlessly.
-It doesn't matter if the metadata includes just one token or multiple.
+It doesn't matter if the metadata includes just one token or multiple tokens.
 The procedure for the third party is always the same:

 Find the latest mint transaction with the label 1155 in the metadata